 Profiler Configuration Reference (WebProfilerBundle)¶

-profiler.
-All these options are configured under the
+toolbar and the profiler.
+All these options are configured

 web_profiler key in your application configuration.

 # displays the default config values defined by Symfony $ php bin/console config:dump-reference web_profiler # displays the actual config values used by your application $ php bin/console debug:config web_profiler

 When using XML, you must use the

 namespace and the related XSD schema is available at:

 The web debug toolbar is not available for responses of type

 When the toolbar logs Ajax requests, it matches their URLs against this regular expression.
 If the URL matches, the request is not displayed in the toolbar.
 This is useful when the application makes lots of Ajax requests or they are heavy and you want to exclude some of them.

 If a redirect occurs during an HTTP response, the browser follows it automatically and you won't see the toolbar or the profiler of the original URL, only the redirected URL.